Learn how The Book of Five Rings came to be in this FREE Guide —

 Miyamoto Musashi: Samurai Weapons Legend, Creator of Niten Ichi-Ryu and Author of The Book of Five Rings.

-Tom Koch is a hombu-aikido fourth-degree black belt with shodan rank in shotokan and shukokai karate.
+About the author: Tom Koch is a hombu-aikido fourth-degree black belt with shodan rank in shotokan and shukokai karate.
 He’s a former assistant instructor at Honolulu Aikido Dojo.